vre/vikingplop/location-checklist.md

 - [ ] Enough cosy corners or rooms where the pattern workshops can be arranged, typically 4-8 ppl sitting in circle
 - [ ] One long table so we can eat as a community passing food around
-- [ ] Rural or remote settings, not in a city as otherwise people disappear and do not stay and sosialize together
+- [ ] Rural or remote settings, not in a city as otherwise people disappear and do not stay and socialize together
 - [ ] Common room where people can hang out freely at the evening and drink beer, this might be loud
 - [ ] Outside area where Games can be arranged - enough room for parachute
 - [ ] Possibility to arrange some group activity - examples: todoggan hill, vodka cellar tour, troll forest walk, viking games